rokath/trice/docs/CommandLine.md

 - /current/path/dir/

 ### `trice c|config filename [...]`
 Use filename as config file and ignore all config files named *trice.conf*.
+If filename is *trice.conf* no other *trice.conf* is evaluated.
 The config file must contain one and only one subcommand or a subcommand must be inside [...].

 ### `trice h|help [-c|config filename]`
 Display help and locations of config files named trice.conf or all filename occurences in top down config search.